These images show the mudslide devastation in California

-(CNN)Destructive waves of mud came down the hills in Southern California slamming everything in sight.
+(CNN)Destructive waves of mud sliding down barren hillsides in Southern California slammed everything in sight.

 The force of the mudslides was so massive that it destroyed homes, uprooted trees and washed away dozens of cars.